hwanggu-corgi/hwanggu-log/update.md

     - ( ): You must use synchronization function provided in `sync.c`
     - ( ): You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi add progress #93 on assignment 2, CSC 369♥♥
+1. Corgi add progress #94 on assignment 2, CSC 369♥♥
-    - Corgi working on `msg_queue_write`
+    - Corgi working on `msg_queue_write` #2
+        - Corgi adding missing functions and logics
     - Corgi completed adding code to `msg_queue_read`
         - Corgi improved helper function `moe_message_queue_is_empty`
 2. [on hold] Corgi working on adding list of accomplishment to README.md #3♥♥